 It is important that we pray, but hard to know what or how to pray, especially in such difficult circumstances.
 The following prayers are intended to give us a way to pray both for the peaceful repose of those who died, and also for those effected by this dreadful event.
 If you do not have access to this, you could also just pray the psalm by itself, or even more simply, the Jesus Prayer: Lord, Jesus Christ, Son of God, have mercy on me, a sinner.

 Through the prayers of our holy fathers, Lord Jesus Christ, our God, have mercy on us.
 Amen.
 Glory to thee, our God, glory to thee.

 O heavenly King, the Comforter, the Spirit of truth, who art everywhere present and fillest all things, treasury of blessings, and giver of life: come and abide in us, and cleanse us from every impurity, and save our souls, O good one.

-Continue reading “How to Pray for Ukraine”
+Continue reading “How to Pray after the Shooting in Bend”

 Jesus rebuked even his own disciples: Why could we not cast him out?
 His answer: Because of your unbelief.
 If the Apostles were unbelievers, who is a believer?
 Yet, Christ does not cast them out or reject them, but rebukes them to their benefit, that they might be nourished and perfected.

 Continue reading “We Need Only a Mustard-Seed-Sized Faith”

 I do not know who else out there struggles with this one, but wouldn’t it be a beautiful world to have the same version of the psalms used in our personal prayer books, as with the many psalms read in church, and as with the innumerable uses of psalms throughout the services?
 Such consistency would, that much more easily, bring those hymns to our lips throughout the day.
 We would accidentally memorize large chunks of the Psalter.
 And what unspeakable aid would that provide to our path toward union with Christ?